brunolemos/parse-sdk/README.md

 You will have to follow the Parse's official javascript [guide](https://parse.com/docs/js/guide) / [examples](https://parse.com/tutorials#javascript) to see how to use it.

 ### Version
-The package version will follow the Parse Javacript SDK version.
+This package version will follow the Parse Javacript SDK one.

 #### New version?

-If you see this package is outdated, ping me on twitter at [@brunolemos](https://twitter.com/brunolemos) :)
+If you see that a newer version is available, ping me on twitter at [@brunolemos](https://twitter.com/brunolemos) :)